alicemunsal/dohex/DoHex2.md

 Event bus and scheduler are the essential concepts for this architecture.
 They both incentives developers to think asynchronously.
 Event bus is the implementation of the **Pub-Sub Design Pattern**[^12] and it is the way to enable efficient communication between different components without them being aware of one another.

-Event bus is the most preferred communication model between different components without them being aware of one another. and scheduler incentives developers to think asynchronously.
-Therefore they should be directly injected to the **app** constructor instead of an adapter.
+Event bus and scheduler should be directly injected to the **app** constructor instead of an adapter.

 ## Project Structure